zithro/qubes-doc/user/how-to-guides/how-to-use-pci-devices.md

 qvm-pci attach targetVM sourceVM:[BDF] --persistent
 ```

-Since PCI devices have to be attached on bootup, attaching has to happen with the `--persistant` option.
+Since PCI devices have to be attached on bootup, attaching has to happen with the `--persistent` option.

 For example, if `00_1a.0` is the BDF of the device you want to attach to the "work" domain, you would do this: